Cybersecurity: disaster recovery planning

 When ransomware hits, the average small business experiences two full days of downtime.
 One-third of businesses lose revenue and all experience brand and loyalty damage that’s harder to quantify.

-Lacking a small business backup strategy that protects all of its valuable business devices, most small businesses end up paying at least $2,500 to get their data back.8 But paying the ransom doesn’t guarantee anything.
+Lacking a data loss protection strategy that protects all computers, most small businesses end up paying at least $2,500 to get their data back.8 But paying the ransom doesn’t guarantee anything.
 Plenty of businesses have fully complied with the ransom demands, only to have the ransomer increase the ransom request—or simply take off with the ransom and the data.

 Is your small business ready if disaster strikes?